-The Cook begins by applauding the “Miller’s Tale” for warning listeners against inviting unfamiliar people into their homes (perhaps he missed the greater point of the tale).
-At any rate, he asks for permission to tell an amusing little tale of an innkeeper in his town (‘jape’) and a trick that was played.
+The Cook begins by applauding “The Miller’s Tale” for warning listeners against inviting unfamiliar people into their homes (perhaps he has missed the greater point of the tale).
+At any rate, he asks for permission to tell an amusing little tale of an innkeeper in his town (named ‘jape’).
 The Cook’s name is Roger.
-Chaucer notes the Cook’s particularly notoriety for making white pudding in the “General Prologue.”
+In the “General Prologue,” Chaucer makes note of Roger’s procllivity for making white pudding.
 He also mentions an unfortunate open sore on the cook’s leg (a most unappetizing image).

-Roger tells his tale about a young apprentice named Perkyn -a lover of drinking and dancing, and thus popular with women.
+Roger tells his tale about a young apprentice named Perkyn -a lover of drinking and dancing, and thus a popular young man with women.
 One day, he is freed from the bonds of his apprenticeship so he moves in with a friend and his wife who “swyved (screwed) for hir sustenance.”
 In other words, she is a prostitute.
-Although the tale ends here, we can surmise its continuing ribaldry as the competing tales have descended from the “Knight’s Tale.”
-The Cook will later be called upon by the Host again to tell a story, but he becomes far too drunk (he gets so drunk, in fact, that he can barely sit upright upon his horse).
+Although the tale ends here, we can speculate about what may have been included as the continuing ribaldry of the competing tales have descended into licentiousness.
+The Cook will later be called upon by the Host to tell a story again, but he becomes far too drunk.
+He gets so drunk, in fact, that he can barely sit upright upon his horse.

 Perhaps it is fitting that we are left unsatisfied and unsatiated by a poor and unsatisfying cook.
 His story is left unfinished, much like the unappetizing food and character of Roger, the cook.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.